 Send completed application packet to email@example.com with COMMUNITY GRANT as the header.

-Grants will be awarded bi-annually with submissions deadlines of August 15, 2012 and October 28, 2012.
-Recipients will be selected by the Council’s Community Education Advisory Board and announced in September and December 2012.
+Grants will be awarded bi-annually with submissions deadlines of June 30, 2014 and October 1, 2014.
+Recipients will be selected by the Council’s Community Education Advisory Board and announced in September and December 2014.
 Grants will be paid to the educator/leader submitting the proposal and participants will have one year to complete their projects.
-Funds will be disbursed in September 2012and January 2013.
+Funds will be disbursed in September 2014 and January 2015.
 A summary lesson plan and sample materials must be submitted in hard copy and electronically to the Immigration Council's Community Education Center by that time, and become the property of the Council for use on the Council’s website and in print materials.

 We strive to enhance classroom learning by providing a wide variety of accessible and creative educational teaching resources.